seaboyz/java-interview/README.md

 * JVM takes the bytecode and executes it
 * Can not be run natively on a machine
 * Bycode is consistent across machines.
 But JVM implementation may vary
+* This enable the "Write Once, Run Anywhere" property of Java
+*